 A very different kind of gardens makes our list here.
 The Singapore Botanical Gardens have their own MRT station which is the perfect place to get off.

-This is a huge park with a massive range of amazing plants and a variety of different gardens.
+This is a huge park with a massive range of amazing plants, lush greenery and a variety of different gardens.
 The gardens are themed to portray different ideas.
 One of our favourite gardens here showed plants that were eaten and grown traditionally.

 You can also visit the National Orchid Garden here, which houses over 1,000 species of orchid.
 This is the most impressive orchid garden in the world.
-For plant enthusiasts, this is the best thing to do in Singapore.
+For plant enthusiasts and nature lovers, the Singapore Botanic Gardens are one of the best things to do in Singapore.

 Cost: Free ($5 to visit the Orchid Garden)